Keweenaw-Time-Traveler/ktt-api/README.md

 ### Markers

 Used to generate markers based on visible area.
-Active and inactive.
+Active and inactive; results for every marker location.
 Each marker actually represents a collection of records coincident at that location.

 **Definition**